Ecuadorian–Peruvian War: Battle of 25 July

 On July 25, in the Chacras sector, strong Peruvian contingents preceded by a tank surrounded a group of 25 soldiers commanded by Ecuadorian Lieutenant César Edmundo Chiriboga González, who refused to surrender and fought to the death, along with his troops.
-In the place where he and his men died, the Peruvians put together a cross with a plaque that read, "Lieutenant César E. Chiriboga González and 25 soldiers, fallen on July 25, 1941, in the line of duty."
+In the place where he and his men died, the Peruvians put together a cross with a plaque that read, "Lieutenant César E. Chiriboga González and 25 soldiers, fallen on 25 July 1941, in the line of duty."

 The cross was found in the aftermath of the war, after Peruvian troops had retreated from southern Ecuador.
 Due to his actions, Chiriboga was posthumously promoted to captain and declared a national hero of Ecuador.

 Yaupi–Santiago offensive

-Despite the agreed ceasefire, there were armed clashes in the Amazon area, with the Peruvian troops of the Jungle Division launching, between August 1 and 2, 1941, an offensive against the Ecuadorian garrisons located on the Yaupi and Santiago rivers.
+Despite the agreed ceasefire, there were armed clashes in the Amazon area, with the Peruvian troops of the Jungle Division launching, between 1 and 2 August 1941, an offensive against the Ecuadorian garrisons located on the Yaupi and Santiago rivers.

 Battle of Yaupi River

-According to Second Lieutenant Hugo Ortiz Garcés, who would be killed the next day, the Ecuadorian Yaupi outpost and its Gazipum garrison was attacked from July 31 to August 1, 1941, by no less than 100 soldiers from the Peruvian Army, armed with eight machine guns.
+According to Second Lieutenant Hugo Ortiz Garcés, who would be killed the next day, the Ecuadorian Yaupi outpost and its Gazipum garrison was attacked from 31 July to 1 August 1941, by no less than 100 soldiers from the Peruvian Army, armed with eight machine guns.

 Battle of Santiago River

-On August 2, 1941, in Gapizum, on the banks of the Santiago River, the Ecuadorian post of ten soldiers, commanded by 20-year-old Second Lieutenant Hugo Ortiz Garcés, was again attacked and, unlike the previous day, overrun by Peruvian forces.
+On 2 August 1941, in Gapizum, on the banks of the Santiago River, the Ecuadorian post of ten soldiers, commanded by 20-year-old Second Lieutenant Hugo Ortiz Garcés, was again attacked and, unlike the previous day, overrun by Peruvian forces.
 Ortiz refused to surrender and was killed in action by the Peruvian soldiers, who buried him wrapped in the flag of the small Ecuadorian detachment in charge of guarding the Yaupi area.
 His remains were moved to Quito in 1943.